sj94123/Project1/CODE_OF_CONDUCT.md

 faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

+## Additonal team rules

+each team member must be a part of the group1 slack channel and be willing to activly participate in project related disscussion.
+It is expeded each group member should responed to queries in a timily manner.
+Each team member is encouraged and expeded to bring forth their own ideas and perspectives to creating project solutions.
+Each member of the team will adhear to the NC State Univeristy Studend code of condut.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4,